 Whether you are a native or fluent French speaker, a student of the language, or an interested non-French speaker, you are welcome!
 You’re sure to discover new friendships, a fun atmosphere and find many ways to share your love of French!

-Thanks to our French classes for all ages and levels and our interesting discussion groups and educational programs, we have increased our membership by 50% to over 160 members.
+Our French classes for all ages and levels and our interesting discussion groups and educational programs, we have increased our membership considerably and have recently reached a membership of +180 members.

 The Board continues to work hard for you and welcomes any and all assistance from those of you who wish to help us promote the French language and cultures of the Francophone world.